mharen/mharen.github.io/_posts/2010/2010-09-24-in-defense-of-google-or-why-search-isnt.md

 **Bing:** 8.18 seconds per load; **Google: **0.75 seconds per load.
 Admittedly, this is hardly scientific.
 I’m doing this test from a single laptop, in a single location, tethered through a cell phone.
 And yet this directly agrees with my experience each time I try Bing (this is not an isolated issue for me).
 My point is that Google is freaky fast and it’s a worthwhile feature.

-I’d also argue that Google focuses on far more useful features than other services (e.g. relevance) but it’s hard to stay objective on that road.  <h4>Its new Instant Search is Traumatic to the Elderly </h4>
+I’d also argue that Google focuses on far more useful features than other services (e.g. relevance) but it’s hard to stay objective on that road.

+#### Its new Instant Search is Traumatic to the Elderly

 (Beware: Sweeping generalizations ahead.)
 Let’s be honest here, the elderly aren’t looking at the screen when they type anyway, and if they are, Google Instant isn’t going to even be active on their pokey dial up connection.
 But if it is and they don’t like it, they can turn it off: